AntoineMarion1/isocontour_extractor/tools/README.md

 - **input_file_path**: .npy file containing the data for a scalar field
 - **datatosee**:
     - _scalar_ to display the scalar field
-    - _contour_ to display the isocontours of the scalar field (press ‘space’ to display the stitched cycle)
+    - _contour_ to display the isocontours of the scalar field
-    - _cycle_ to display the print path (press ‘space’ to display the contours)
+    - _cycle_ to display the print path
+    - _both_ to display the isocontours and press 'space' to dispaly the stitched cycle